open-atmos/PyMPDATA/README.md

 stepper can be used for different grids.

-Since creating an instance of the [``Stepper``](https://atmos-cloud-sim-uj.github.io/PyMPDATA/stepper.html) class involves time consuming compilation of the algorithm code, the class is equipped with a cache logic - subsequent calls with same arguments return references to previously instantiated objects.
+Since creating an instance of the [``Stepper``](https://atmos-cloud-sim-uj.github.io/PyMPDATA/stepper.html) class involves time-consuming compilation of the algorithm code, the class is equipped with a cache logic - subsequent calls with same arguments return references to previously instantiated objects.
 Instances of [``Stepper``](https://atmos-cloud-sim-uj.github.io/PyMPDATA/stepper.html) contain no